 Net Earnings (Loss) Attributable to Guess?, Inc. Net earnings attributable to Guess?, Inc. was \$14.1 million for fiscal 2019, compared to net loss attributable to Guess?, Inc. of \$7.9 million in fiscal 2018.
 Diluted earnings per share was \$0.16 for fiscal 2019, compared to diluted loss per share of \$0.11 in fiscal 2018.
-During fiscal 2019, the Company recognized a fine imposed by the European Commission of €39.8 million (\$45.6 million), asset impairment charges of \$6.9 million, net gains on lease terminations of \$0.5 million, certain professional service and legal fees and related costs of \$6.1 million, CEO severance charges of \$5.2 million and income tax charges totaling \$6.3 million related to the enactment of the Tax Reform (or a combined \$66.3 million after considering the related tax benefit of \$3.4 million), or an unfavorable \$0.82 per share impact.
+During fiscal 2019, the Company recognized a fine imposed by the European Commission of £39.8 million (\$45.6 million), asset impairment charges of \$6.9 million, net gains on lease terminations of \$0.5 million, certain professional service and legal fees and related costs of \$6.1 million, CEO severance charges of \$5.2 million and income tax charges totaling \$6.3 million related to the enactment of the Tax Reform (or a combined \$66.3 million after considering the related tax benefit of \$3.4 million), or an unfavorable \$0.82 per share impact.
 Excluding the impact of these items, adjusted net earnings attributable to Guess?, Inc. were \$80.4 million and adjusted diluted earnings were \$0.98 per common share for fiscal 2019.
 We estimate that the favorable impact from currency fluctuations on diluted earnings per common share for fiscal 2019 was approximately \$0.03 per share.
-During fiscal 2018, the Company recognized asset impairment charges of \$8.5 million net losses on lease terminations of \$11.4 million, certain professional service and legal fees and related costs of \$6.5 million and adjusted net earning the related tax benefit of \$1.6 million), or an unfavorable \$0.81 per share.
-During fiscal 2018, the Company recognized asset impairment charges of \$8.5 million net losses on lease terminations of \$11.4 million after considering the related costs of \$6.5 million and adjusted into the related tax benefit of \$1.6 million, or an unfavorable \$0.81 per share impact.
-Excluding the impact of these items, adjusted net earnings ere \$8.7 million and adjusted diluted earnings attributable to Guess?, Inc. were \$8.7 million and adjusted to the Tax Reform (or a combined \$6.6 million after considering the rela
+During fiscal 2018, the Company recognized asset impairment charges of \$8.5 million, net losses on lease terminations of \$11.4 million, certain professional service and legal fees and related costs of \$0.5 million and additional income tax charges totaling \$47.9 million related to the Tax Reform (or a combined \$66.6 million after considering the related tax benefit of \$1.6 million), or an unfavorable \$0.81 per share impact.
+Excluding the impact of these items, adjusted net earnings attributable to Guess?, Inc. were \$58.7 million and adjusted diluted earnings were \$0.70 per common share for fiscal 2018.
+We estimate that the positive impact from currency fluctuations on diluted loss per common share for fiscal 2018 was approximately \$0.02 per share.
+References to financial results excluding the impact of these items are non-GAAP meas